Metrilo/custom-integration/README.md

 :information_source: Please allow for up to several minutes for all events to be processed

-:information_source: You may end up with a slightly different picture than the one above - most likely due to different timestamps

 :information_source: If all backend calls return 204 and you're missing events - double check your input data

 ## API reference